danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 ## Description

-As was stated in the introduction, the main idea of Argument Labels is to separate the identifier, used in the function calls with named arguments (**argument label**) and the identifier, used inside the body of the function (**parameter name**).
+As was stated in the introduction, the main idea of Argument Labels is to separate the identifier used in the function calls with named arguments (**argument label**) and the identifier used inside the body of the function (**parameter name**).

 Such separation would require several things to be implemented, including:
-1. A way two specify two separate identifiers (parameter name and argument label) for an argument in function declaration
+1. A way to specify two separate identifiers (parameter name and argument label) for an argument in function declaration
 2. Linking the parameter name to the usages in the function body
 3. Using argument label in the named arguments resolution/mapping.